A Review Of John Robbins’ Epic Work, The Food Revolution

 Do Meat Products Cause Cancer?

-People who frequently eat green, orange, and yellow vegetables have 20 to 60 percent lower risk of lung cancer.
-People who consume a lot of apples, bananas, and grapes have 40 percent less risk of lung cancer.
+People who often eat orange, green, and yellow vegetables have 20 to 60% lower risk of lung cancer.
+People who consume a lot of grapes, bananas, and apples have 40% less risk of lung cancer.

-The rate of lung cancer in British vegetarian men, compared to the general British population, was 27 percent lower.
+The rate of lung cancer in British vegetarian men, compared to the general British population, was 27% lower.

 Dr. Diane Courtney, former head of the EPA’s Toxic Effect Branch, told Congress, “Dioxin is by far the most toxic chemical known to mankind.”
-And the EPA says that up to 95 percent of human dioxin exposure comes from red meat, fish, and dairy products.
+And, the EPA says that up to 95% of human dioxin exposure comes from red meat, fish, and dairy products.

-The American Institute for Cancer Research, and the World Cancer Research Fund, analyzed more than 4,500 studies and said that 60 to 70 percent of all cancers can be prevented by staying physically active, not smoking, and adhering to the following diet:
+The American Institute for Cancer Research and the World Cancer Research Fund analyzed more than 4,500 studies and said that 60 to 70% of all cancers can be prevented by staying physically active, not smoking, and adhering to the following diet:

 “Choose predominantly plant-based diets rich in a variety of vegetables and fruits, legumes, and minimally processed starchy staple foods.”

-The obesity rate among the general population, at the time The Food Revolution was published, was 18 percent (it is higher, now), but it was only 2 percent among vegetarians.
+The obesity rate among the general population, at the time The Food Revolution was published, was 18% (it is higher now), but it was only 2% among vegetarians.

-And while 25 percent of U.S. children were overweight, only 8 percent of U.S. vegetarian children were overweight.
+And, while 25% of U.S. children were overweight, only 8% of U.S. vegetarian children were overweight.

-Only 1 percent of U.S. children eat the USDA recommended servings of fruits, vegetables, and whole grains, but 50 percent of U.S. vegan children eat the recommended servings.
+Only 1% of U.S. children eat the USDA recommended servings of fruits, vegetables, and whole grains, but 50% of U.S. vegan children eat the recommended servings.

-The incidence of high blood pressure in meat eaters, compared to vegetarians, is almost triple.
-And incidence of very high blood pressure in meat eaters compared to vegetarians is 13 times higher.
+The incidence of high blood pressure in meat eaters compared to vegetarians is almost triple.
+And, the incidence of very high blood pressure in meat eaters compared to vegetarians is 13 times higher.

-More than 50 percent of American senior citizens have high blood pressure, but the incidence of high blood pressure among senior citizens in countries eating plant-based diets is virtually zero.
+More than 50% of American senior citizens have high blood pressure.
+Yet, the incidence of high blood pressure among senior citizens in countries eating plant-based diets is virtually zero.